burnoo/maven/README.md

 It's hosted on Azure and can be browsed [here](https://dev.azure.com/burnoo/maven/_artifacts/feed/public).

 ## Setup
-To add this repository to your project, include the following URL in your `settings.gradle.kts` file:
+To add this repository to your project, include this maven repository in your `settings.gradle.kts` file:

 ```kotlin
 dependencyResolutionManagement {